We work with a diverse range of clients, including:

 Navigating Regulatory Compliance

-Latham helps clients understand their legal obligations, an often daunting task amidst increasingly stringent regulatory scrutiny in the payments sector.
-Latham lawyers draw on a sophisticated understanding of the federal, state, and international laws regulating the industry, as well as a practical understanding of the requirements and expectations of the various administering regulatory agencies.
+We help clients understand and meet their regulatory obligations — an often daunting task amidst fast-evolving and increasingly stringent oversight and scrutiny in the fintech and payments sector.
+Our team draws on a sophisticated understanding of state, federal, and international laws and regulations governing the fintech industry, as well as a practical understanding of the requirements and expectations of the various administering regulatory agencies.

 - General compliance, including authorization and licensing requirements and processes, regulatory filing and reporting requirements, and obtaining approvals and guidance from regulatory authorities